SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 The Orange parts => "Sidechain"

+A small chain of amino acids are called "peptide".
+Put many of those together and you get a...

-## Proteins
+## Protein!

-[[KBhBIO101Proteins]] are important biological structures formed by dehydrating multiple amino acids together
+[[KBhBIO101Proteins]] are important biological structures formed by dehydrating multiple amino acids together.